nebirous/is-it-sketchy/README.md

 ## Disclaimer

-This project aims to provide information based on research and publicly available sources.
-It does not claim to be a definitive authority on any artist's beliefs or associations.
-Users are encouraged to do their own research and form their own opinions.
+All the original info belongs to [https://www.reddit.com/user/sfdajkewrjlawernmg/](u/sfdajkewrjlawernmg), which he compiled and posted on [https://www.reddit.com/r/rabm/comments/1aqxq3c/sketch_list/?sort=new](r/rabm subreddit).
+Most of the information is publicly known, but there are no sources in the original excel.
+This project does not claim to be a definitive authority on any artist's beliefs or associations.
+If you want us to make any correction feel free suggest it contributing to the project.